rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 ./x.py test --stage 0 src/libstd
 ```

+(The same works for `src/liballoc`, `src/libcore`, etc.)

 ### Building and Testing `rustdoc`

 `rustdoc` uses `rustc` internals (and, of course, the standard library), so you
 will have to build the compiler and `std` once before you can build `rustdoc`.

-The following command will build all of them.
-Stage 1 should be sufficient,
-even though the release version will use the full 2-stage build.
+As before, you can use `./x.py build` to do this.

+However, in practice, stage 1 should be sufficient.
+The first time you build,
+the stage-1 compiler will also be built.

 ```sh
 # First build